 The MPA Advising Center is located in RLM 4.101.
 Meet with an advisor to get advice on course selection, degree requirements, adding/dropping courses, ALEKS placement exams, orientation and university policy and procedures.
 Call 512-471-0900 to set up an appointment.

 Career Design CenterKatie Thompson

 The Career Design Center is located in PAI 5.03.
 Meet with a career coach for help with resume writing, interviewing and job searching.
 They also provide the opportunity to apply and interview on campus for internships and full-time positions, as well as coordinate two CNS career fairs per year and several workshops on career-related topics.
 Call 512-471-6700 to set up an appointment.

-University of Texas Actuarial Science Club Emily Kunkel, President
+University of Texas Actuarial Science Club Kevin Gregory, President

-The UTASC provides support with P/1 and FM/2 exam preparation seminars and mock exams & organizes professional guest speakers and social events for students interested in actuarial science.
+The UTASC provides support with P and FM exam preparation seminars and mock exams & organizes professional guest speakers and social events for students interested in actuarial science.